tpoisot/DataSharingPaper/DataSharing-MS.md

 generally be no later than the release through publication of the main findings".
-Similarly, *NERC* (UK) state that "[a]ll the environmental data held by the NERC Environmental Data Centres will normally be made openly available to any person or any organization who requests them.".
+Similarly, *NERC* (UK) state that "[a]ll the environmental data held by the NERC Environmental Data Centres will normally be made openly available to any person or any organization who request them.".
 Sanctions for not sharing data are also put in place, as "[t]hose funded by NERC who do not meet these requirements risk having award payments withheld or becoming ineligible for future funding from NERC".
-This perfectly mirrors one of the earliest drivers of the open access movement: science publications which are made possible through public investment must be made public.
-Publicly funded scientists, in most countries, are thus civil servants.
+This perfectly mirrors one of the earliest drivers of the open access movement: scientific publications that are made possible through public investment must be made public.
+Publicly funded scientists, in most countries, are civil servants.
 Generating data is part of their job description, and there is no rational argument for which they should claim *property* of it (in addition to the fact that under most jurisdictions, data are not properties and cannot be copyrighted, a point